turingschool/front-end-curriculum/projects/palette-picker.md

 * **15 points** - User interface is mostly intuitive, though the instructor might need some guidance on interactions.
 Styling is mostly consistent, but could use some clean up.
 Application may be missing some relevant feedback that would help guide the user.
 * **7 points** - User interface demonstrates some effort, but is not intuitive and the instructor needs help figuring out how to use the application.
 Styling has several inconsistencies and it's sometimes unclear what elements a user can interact with.
 Application lacks useful feedback for the user.
 * **0 points** - User interface does not demonstrate effort and is unintuitive.
 The instructor cannot use the application on their own.
 Styling is inconsistent and user interactions are unclear.
 Application lacks useful feedback for the user.

-### Testing

-* **20 points** - Project has a running test suite that tests every server-side endpoint with many happy and sad path cases.
-* **15 points** - Project has a running test suite that tests every server-side endpoint, but only has a couple sad path cases.
-* **7 points** - Project has sporadic testing of some server-side endpoints.
-There are happy path tests, but there are is one or zero sad path cases.
-* **0 points** - There is little or no evidence of testing in this application.
-Most or all of the tests in the test suite are failing.

 ### Commented Server File